 Hello!
 Remember when everyone started baking sourdough bread back in 2020?
 Well, here I am, a little late to the party, but loving sourdough more than ever.
 In fact, my cousin gifted me an amazingly helpful book about sourdough this past summer - New World Sourdough by Artisan Bryan Ford.

 To be honest, this was not my first attempt at baking sourdough bread at home.
 I jumped on the bread-baking-bandwagon two years ago and made a sourdough starter from scratch.
 But when it came time to bake my first loaf... well let's just say it was pretty much inedible.
 It was a flat, hard, heavy disc of utter failure.
 I made some yummy pancakes with the sourdough discard, then scrapped the whole project.

-Now it’s 2022, and here we are.
-I proudly am able to share this compilation of delicious sourdough bread recipes, baked by my own hands!
+Now it's 2022, and here we are.
+With practice, feats like matcha swirl bread and sourdough stuffing are possible!
+I am now proudly able to share this compilation of delicious sourdough bread recipes, baked by my own hands!
 Honestly, the more I practice, the more the texture and flavor is improved.
 Baking sourdough bread at home requires time and patience.
 But the depth of flavor and the numerous health benefits make every loaf worth it!